 State legislators have introduced two bills in both houses of the Massachusetts state legislature to abolish super PACs and to prohibit spending by foreign-influenced corporations in Massachusetts elections.

 One bill, which Senator Jo Comerford and Senator Mark Montigny are co-sponsoring in the Senate as S.418, will prohibit political spending by corporations that are owned in significant part by foreign investors.
-Representatives Josh Cutler and Harold Naughton, Jr. have introduced the House versions of this bill as H.640 and H.703 respectively.
+Representative Josh Cutler has introduced the House version of this bill as H.640.
 We gratefully acknowledge the assistance and partnership of Common Cause Massachusetts in helping with these bills.

 The other bill will establish limits on contributions to political action committees, thereby abolishing super PACs in state elections.
 Senator Comerford and Representative Michael Day have introduced those bills in the Senate and House, respectively, as S.394 and H.642.